 This influx of information often forces schedule managers to build workarounds, often using Excel-type spreadsheets, in order to retranscribe availability in a more comprehensive and easily browsable layout to use when planning schedules.
 Since this task is highly prone to human error, it’s understandable that employers sometimes make mistakes.

-Managing this manually requires considerable time and energy and it’s also the cause of frustrating omissions, which also have the potential effect of infringing on labor relations.
+While using employee availability forms makes things easier, managing this manually requires considerable time and energy.
+It’s also the cause of frustrating omissions, which also have the potential effect of infringing on labor relations.

 Even worse: traditional efforts to manage availabilities and the time dedicated to them doesn't add any additional value!